Two decibar averaged CTD profiles collected at the Bermuda Atlantic Time-series Study (BATS) site from October 1988 through December 2023

 Methods & Sampling

-CTD profiles at the BATS site have been collected since the inception of the program in October 1988 and although there have been some changes during the past thirty years as a result of new instrumentation or methodologies, the general sampling procedures have been consistent with those detailed in the BATS method manual version # 4 (Knap et al., 1996).
+CTD profiles at the BATS site have been collected since the inception of the program in October 1988.
+Although there have been some changes during the past thirty-five years as a result of new instrumentation or methodologies, the general sampling procedures have been consistent with those detailed in the BATS method manual version #4 (Knap et al., 1997).

-In summary, the CTD is operated as per SeaBird's suggested methods with data collection at the full scan rate of 24 Hz.
-The CTD is powered up and allowed to stabilize at 12 m prior to profiling and once stable (typically 4 minutes) the CTD is brought back to the surface from which point the profile begins with typical descent rates of 0.7-1.0 m/s, depending on weather conditions.
-Water samples are collected on the upcast and prior to triggering bottles the CTD is kept at the desired depth for a minimum of 60 seconds to ensure that entrainment from the following wake has subsided.
-Once the water sample is taken the CTD immediately continues with the upcast at an ascent rate of 0.7-1.0 m/s.
+In summary, the CTD is operated as per SeaBird's suggested methods with data collection at the full scan rate of 24 hertz (Hz).
+The CTD is powered up and allowed to stabilize at 12 meters prior to profiling.
+This stabilization period is important for both the conductivity and dissolved oxygen sensors to warm up prior to making measurements.
+Once stable (typically 4 minutes) the CTD is brought back to the surface from which point the profile begins with typical descent rates of 0.7 to 1.0 meters per second (m/s), depending on weather conditions.
+Water samples are collected on the upcast and prior to triggering bottles, the CTD is kept at the desired depth for a minimum of 60 seconds to ensure that entrainment from the following wake has subsided.
+Once the water sample is taken, the CTD immediately continues with the upcast at an ascent rate of 0.7 to 1.0 m/s.

 Data Processing Description